sancognizant/Govt-Tech_Solution_Final/README.md

 ## Expected Test Case results

 ```
   Test to see if there are 3 files within Test Folder
     √ retrieve all files from Test folder

-  Test to see if the file indexTest.js and sampleTestIndex2.js is within the array
+  Test to see if the file indexTest.js and sampleTestIndex2.js is within the Test Folder
     √ retrieve all files from directory

   Test to show that there are less than 5 files in total